MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-oss-db-to-azure.md

 - **Optimize compute resources:** Contoso has deployed a large on-premises server infrastructure.
 They have several SQL Server instances that consume but do not really use the underlying CPU, memory, and disk allocated in efficient ways.

-- **Increase efficiency:** Contoso needs to remove unnecessary procedures, and streamline processes for developers and users.
-The business needs IT to be fast and not waste time or money, thus delivering faster on customer requirements.
+- **Increase efficiency:** Contoso needs to remove unnecessary procedures and streamline processes for developers and users.
+The business needs IT to be fast and not waste time or money, delivering faster on customer requirements.
 Database administration should be reduced and/or minimized after the migration.

 - **Increase agility:** Contoso IT needs to be more responsive to the needs of the business.
-It must be able to react faster than the changes in the marketplace, to enable the success in a global economy.
-It mustn't get in the way, or become a business blocker.
+It must be able to react faster than the changes in the marketplace to enable the success in a global economy.
+It mustn't get in the way or become a business blocker.

 - **Scale:** As the business grows successfully, Contoso IT must provide systems that are able to grow at the same pace.

-- **Costs:** Business and applications owners want to know they won't be stuck with high cloud costs as compared to running the applications on-premises.
+- **Costs:** Business and application owners want to know they won't be stuck with high cloud costs when to running the applications on-premises.

 ## Migration goals